 Occurring with increasing frequency, IPF (idiopathic pulmonary fibrosis) is characterized by progressive lung scarring of unknown cause.
 It often occurs in current or former smokers.
-Although the clinical course can be slow in nature, occasionally, patients can present with rapid progression of symptoms.
+Although the clinical course can be slow in nature, occasionally, patients can present with a rapid progression of symptoms.

 Symptoms include progressive shortness of breath, most often with exertion, and a chronic cough.
 Clubbing of the fingernails can also develop.

 The diagnosis can usually be made on clinical grounds and with the use of high-resolution chest CT scanning.
 Full pulmonary function testing, pulmonary stress testing, and pulse oximetry are helpful for staging.

 Although previously considered a fatal illness, recent advances in the use of antifibrotic agents have been shown to slow the progression of the disease and possibly reduce mortality.
 Our physicians are well-versed in the use of these agents.

 Occasionally, referral for lung transplantation is necessary.